lomsadze123/First-NextJs/README.md

-# Next.js CRUD Note App
+# Next.js CRUD Note App with User Authentication

-This is a simple CRUD (Create, Read, Update, Delete) note-taking application built using Next.js.
-It allows users to add, edit, and delete notes.
+This is a simple CRUD (Create, Read, Update, Delete) note-taking application with user authentication, built using Next.js.
+It allows users to securely manage their notes by providing features such as adding, editing, and deleting notes.

 ## Features